sftpplus/sftpplus-docs/src/doc_source/upgrade/linux-and-macos.rst

 To update to a licensed SFTPPlus installation when starting with the trial version, download the full version of SFTPPlus, then copy it to the system running the SFTPPlus trial version.
+Both the gzipped TAR and the self-extractable packages can be used.

 You can then follow the same steps as for the assisted update above.